Albany International: 1989–present: Composites and move from Albany

 The 1990s posed new challenges for the newly republicized Albany International.
 A worldwide recession in the early years of the decade squeezed customers, while the end of the Cold War opened up new markets.
-The company continued its strategy of acquisitions and aggressively entering new markets, while increasing its own efficiency wherever possible.
+The company continued its strategy of acquisitions and aggressively entering new markets while increasing its own efficiency wherever possible.

-Asia, where the company had had no previous presence, was the first target.
+Asia, where the company had no previous presence, was the first target.
 Albany International opened a plant in Chungju, South Korea.
 It entered the potentially vast Chinese market by first purchasing an existing machine-clothing manufacturer in Guangzhou's Panyu District.
 These were accompanied by new plants in Europe.

 The next year the company acquired Techniweave, a maker of aerospace composites in Rochester, New Hampshire.
 It was merged with a Texas-based composite manufacturer in 2006.
 The combined companies formed the basis of Albany Engineered Composites, a growing part of the company's sales and profits today.

 In 2007 Albany International built its first plant in China, in the coastal city of Hangzhou.
 That same year the company began a multiyear restructuring process aimed at remaining competitive in the long term.
 It sold noncore businesses such as its filtration division and Albany Door Systems, a maker of high-speed industrial doors, acquired by Swedish lockmaker Assa Abloy in 2011.
 PrimaLoft, an insulating fabric developed by the company for the U.S. military, was spun off.

 The company implemented Six Sigma and lean manufacturing processes to improve its efficiency at all levels.
 It was thus able to weather the Great Recession of 2008 and improve its performance afterward, as it had 80 years earlier when the Depression struck.
 Growth, particularly in the composites business, led management to move the company's headquarters out of the Albany area.

 At the beginning of 2011, the company officially made Rochester its headquarters.
 The last production in the Menands building ended that same year.
 However, it took two more years for all remaining operations to be removed to Rochester.
-In 2012 the building was sold to a developer who has since converted it into apartments; the company moved its remaining operations out the year afterwards.
+In 2012 the building was sold to a developer who has since converted it into apartments; the company moved its remaining operations out the year afterward.
 The complex was listed on the National Register of Historic Places in 2014, recognizing the fact that despite expansions it had remained unchanged architecturally since the early 20th century.